necsanuradu/CV/README.md

 ## Work Experience
 **Springfield Hotel - London** (September 2009 to May 2021) <br />
 _Reception Manager/Receptionist_
-- working in fast pase environment with lots of comunication channels.
+- working in fast paced environment with lots of communication channels.

 **Aquaterm - Romania** (May 2006 to September 2008)<br />
 _Gas Engineer_